Jungpyo-L/pushpull_suctioncup_106a/README.md

 #### The rtde_helper module
 This module has all things about robot control.
 It uses Real-Time Data Exchange (RTDE) protocol designed for Universal Robots (see details: https://www.universal-robots.com/products/ur-developer-suite/communication-protocol/rtde/).
 It includes basic motion of the UR robot using moveL and servoL as well as getting a TCP pose from the robot, getActualTCPPose.
 If needed, you can add other control methods (see details: https://sdurobotics.gitlab.io/ur_rtde/).

+#### The hapticSearch2D module
+This module has adaptive motion of the suciton cup with haptic search method in 2-dimensional space.

 #### The FT_callback_helper module
 This module is for subscribing data (/netft_data) from the ATI F/T sensor and performing 7-points moving average.
 Also, it helps us remove offset of data.
 In that case, need to use average_NoOffset variables.

 #### The trasnformation_matrix module
 This module includes functions for transformation matrixes and other form of them, including PoseStamped.